 When companies prepare their year-end financial statements1 under IFRS® Standards, disclosures around going concern are especially important to achieve transparency and provide users with relevant information.

 External events that create economic uncertainty may have a significant impact on a company’s ability to continue as a going concern and might require robust assessment and entity-specific disclosures.

 Management is required to assess a company’s ability to continue as a going concern.
 A company is no longer a going concern if management either intends to liquidate the company or cease trading, or has no realistic alternative but to do so.
 [IAS 1.25]

-Given the rapidly changing economic and business circumstances and the impact of COVID-19, the period for which management takes into account all available information about the future may need to be extended beyond the minimum specified in IAS 1 Presentation of Financial Statements (which is at least, but not limited to, 12 months from the reporting date).
+In times of rapidly changing economic and business conditions, the period for which management takes into account all available information about the future may need to be extended beyond the minimum specified in IAS 1 Presentation of Financial Statements (which is at least, but not limited to, 12 months from the reporting date).
 This will depend on the company’s specific facts and circumstances.
 [IAS 1.26]